By Tim Ventura | 22 November 2019

 In their view, Musk is being irrationally alarmist — pointing at a single-celled Amoeba in the mud, saying “we need to be prepared for when that thing evolves.”

-What makes his concern credible or not isn’t whether the evolution happens — but whether it happens soon enough to for it to matter.
+What makes his concern credible or not isn’t whether the evolution happens — but whether it happens soon enough for it to matter.

 When Will AI Surpass Us?